 The above demonstrates how inconsistent Ruckman can be.
-He often mocks people in a cruel manner for not believing in a perfect KJV, and yet he so wants to establish a link with those who wrote in defense of the KJV before him (to portray them as Ruckmanites), that he will label Hills a "Bible believer" for the same views as someone he will label as a Bible corrector or apostate.
+He often mocks people in a cruel manner for not believing in a perfect KJV, and yet he so wants to establish a link with those who wrote in defense of the KJV before him (to portray them as Ruckmanites), that he will label Hills a "Bible believer" for the same view (in this case regarding perfection of the KJV) as someone he will label as a Bible corrector or apostate.

 Bob Jones, Sr.

 Ruckman cannot plead ignorance concerning Bob Jones Sr.'s position on the KJV, as he sat under his preaching for a number of years as a student at BJU.
 In an article first published in 1996, Ruckman refers to Bob Jones Sr. as "an old-time Bible-believing Methodist."
 (Ruckman, Peter.
 22 Years of the Bible Believer’s Bulletin.
 Vol. 7 Strictly Personal.
 2004, p.
 535) In 2007, an article appeared in which everything Ruckman writes about Bob Jones Sr. is positive.
 He portrays Bob Jones Sr. as follows:

 They never gave the old saint even credit for believing his mother’s old King James Bible was the “final authority” for him in all matters of faith and practice all his life.
 (Bible Believers' Bulletin Mar.
 2007, p.
 7)